omondijeff/errorlytic-frontend/docs/FRONTEND_USER_STORIES.md

-# VAGnosis Frontend User Stories & Requirements
+# Errorlytic Frontend User Stories & Requirements

 ## 🎯 **Overview**

-This document outlines the comprehensive user stories and requirements for the VAGnosis frontend application.
+This document outlines the comprehensive user stories and requirements for the Errorlytic frontend application.
 These stories define the user experience, functionality, and features that need to be implemented to create a seamless automotive diagnostic platform for users across East Africa.

 ---